 OPC UA provides countermeasures to resist threats to the security of the information that is communicated.
-The sub clause 4.3 list the currently known threats to environments in which OPC UA will be deployed, and Sub-clause 5.1 reconciles these threats against the OPC UA functions.
+4.3 lists the currently known threats to environments in which OPC UA will be deployed, and 5.1 reconciles these threats against the OPC UA functions.

-The prevention of authorized access to a system resource or the delaying of system operations and functions.
-This can occur from a number of different attacks vectors including message flooding, resource exhaustion and application crashes.
+Denial of service is the prevention of authorized access to a system resource or the delaying of system operations and functions.
+This can occur from a number of different attack vectors including message flooding, resource exhaustion and application crashes.
 Each of these are described separately.

 Denial of Service impacts Availability.